Column, Opinions

 Oh yeah, and let’s make sure to somehow post it all in a timely fashion.
 Let’s prove we actually went, and let’s prove to ourselves that these “what-am-I-doing-here” memories are actually the ones we should cherish because we finally feel like we fit the BC standards.
 I know our campus is on a hill, but we don’t always have to climb up for “cool” social status.
 I really wanted popularity to end in high school.

-Typically, there’s about 10 to 15 guys and 10 to 15 girls per friend group.
+Typically, there are about 10 to 15 guys and 10 to 15 girls per friend group.
 And there’s one or two that call all the shots.
 The “queen bees” or “quarter-backs”—QBs if you will.
 They’ll tell everyone through a text what they’re doing over the weekend, why they’re doing it, and who else is going to be there.
 This text is followed up with a heart from the QB’s direct roommate which prompts the rest to follow.
 Some of the guys see the text knowing they would just sit around in their common room all night otherwise, so they’re in.
 One guy responds on behalf of all his roommates.

 Next thing you know, everyone is at Circle only talking to their individual friend groups because you can’t intrude into someone else’s hive other than saying a mandatory but brief “hi.”

-And, if you somehow manage to escape the hive for the night, you typically catch flack the next morning in the form of passive aggressive guilt-trips or backlash.
+And, if you somehow manage to escape the hive for the night, you typically catch flack the next morning in the form of passive-aggressive guilt trips or backlash.

 “Why didn’t you come out with us last night?”

 You may want to reply with: “Oh I don’t know.
 For one, I just wanted to watch a movie.
-Secondly, I’m not exactly swimming in my own funds.
+Secondly, I’m not exactly swimming in funds.
 Three, if I’m talking to my friends, I’d prefer to hear them instead of shitty bar music.
 And lastly, I can’t bother with the hook-up drama of our friends who don’t even care about each other.”

 Maybe I’m just fortunate enough to have a few really good friends, but those conversations I could be having at the overcrowded bar with the 10-dollar cover fee and 10-dollar drinks have always felt shallow and unfulfilling to me.
 Very rarely do I leave Cityside thinking, “Wow!
 I feel like I know so-and-so much better now.”
 And I know for a fact other people have this feeling too.
 It’s just not one we like to discuss openly.